Global Chess Festival: Global Chess Festival 2017

 The 3rd Global Chess Festival was held in Graphisoft Park, Budapest.
 Among the programs: the Chess Palace Cup for kids, Generational Clash, LIVE Chess Theme Artwork, a musical performance by the French composer Jason Kouchak, combining Chess & Music.

 Global Chess Festival 2018

 In 2018, 250 venues from 23 countries took part in the Fourth Global Chess Festival.
 The main event was at the Hungarian National Gallery.
-Online the event was followed by nearly 100,000 people.
-Educational chess was another highlight at the festival.
+The event was followed online by nearly 100,000 people.
+Educational chess was another highlight of the festival.
 Children, parents and teachers get the chance every year to find out more about Judit Polgár's Chess Palace and Chess Playground educational programs and also meet the authors of the books face to face.